 How to optimize Production Planning to turn Supply Chain into a competitive advantage

-The first variable to understand to build an effective planning system is the production strategy adopted by the company.
-The four main strategies - Engineer to Order (ETO), Make to Order (MTO), Assembly to Order (MATO), and Make to Stock (MTS)- deeply affect downstream processes: from forecasting, to inventory management, to Master Scheduling and MRP.
+The first variable to understand when building an effective planning system is the production strategy adopted by the company.
+The four main strategiesEngineer to Order (ETO), Make to Order (MTO), Assembly to Order (ATO), and Make to Stock (MTS)—profoundly influence downstream processes: from forecasting to inventory management, all the way to Master Scheduling and MRP.

 The choice depends on factors such as: